roiguri/My-Cook-Book/documentation/add-recipe-manual.md

 - Use relevant, concise tags in Hebrew.
 - Include main ingredients, cooking methods, and dietary information (e.g., "vegetarian", "gluten-free").
+- Make sure to check if there is already a relevant Main Ingredient before choosing a different one.

 ## 9. Links and Navigation